U.S. Ambassador to the Independent State of Samoa and New Zealand.

 Ambassador Brown worked as an attorney for Nixon Peabody, LLP, Boston, MA.
 He served on the Board of Directors and as an Advisor to Kadant, Inc., Westford, MA and as an advisor to 1st Alliance Lending, LLP, East Hartford, CT, an organization aimed at helping low income citizens keep their homes.
 He was an Advisor to SkyBridge Capital, New York, NY and to Ron Terwilliger Housing Foundation, Vienna, VA, and served as a board member for the USA Triathlon Foundation introducing youth to the sport of triathlon.
 He traveled extensively speaking before colleges, businesses, trade associations, and financial and government advocacy groups globally.

 Ambassador Brown is married to Gail Brown.
-They have two daughters: Ayla, a singer/songwriter in Nashville, Tennessee and Arianna, a final year veterinary student at Cornell University in New York.
+They have two daughters: Ayla, a singer/songwriter in Nashville, Tennessee and Arianna, a veterinary who studied at Cornell University in New York.
 Ambassador Brown earned a B.A. from Tufts University and a J.D. from Boston College Law School.
 He has Honorary Doctorates from Lasell College (Humanitarian Letters) and Nichols College (Public Administration).